Reduce bloating at Christmas: 5 simple habits for relaxed digestion

 These small impulses can help move gases through the intestines and reduce the feeling of pressure in the abdomen (1).

-Bloating is one of the so-called disorders of the gut-brain interaction.
-This means that stress has a direct effect on digestion (1)(3).
+Bloating is classified as a disorder of gut-brain interaction.
+This means that stress directly affects digestion (1)(3).

 Studies show that stress:

-Short breaks, calm breathing, or small rituals between meals can help to calm the nervous system and thus also relieve the digestive system.
+Short breaks, calm breathing, or small rituals between meals can help calm the nervous system and thus relieve digestion.

-Current research identifies the composition of the gut microbiota as an important factor in functional flatulence (3).
+Current research identifies the composition of the gut microbiota as a significant factor in functional bloating (3).

 Studies therefore discuss approaches such as: